mrnorman/YAKL/README.md

 YAKL is designed to be similar to Kokkos but significantly simplified to make it easier to add new hardware backends quickly.
 The YAKL kernel launcher, `parallel_for`, will work on any object that can be validly accessed in GPU memory.
 This includes objects that were allocated in GPU memory and objects that use a shallow copy with a data pointer in GPU memory (like the YAKL Array class or the Kokkos View class).

+Keep in mind this is still very much a work in progress and is ultimately just a stopgap to easily test new architectures until they are fully implemented in the more mature, feature-rich, and performant portability implementations.

 ## Simple Code Sample

 The following loop would be ported to general accelerators with YAKL as follows: